tomtom-forks/safe-settings/README.md

 Notes:
   - For the same branch that is covered by multi-level branch protection rules, contexts defined at the org level are merged into the sub-org and repo level contexts, while contexts defined at the sub-org level are merged into the repo level contexts.
+  - Rules from the sub-org level are merged into the repo level when their ruleset share the same name.
+Becareful not to define the same rule type in both levels as it will be rejected by GitHub.
   - When `{{EXTERNALLY_DEFINED}}` is defined for a new branch protection rule or ruleset configuration, they will be deployed with no status checks.
   - When an existing branch protection rule or ruleset configuration is amended with `{{EXTERNALLY_DEFINED}}`, the status checks in the existing rules in GitHub will remain as is.